DareDeviler: Top Gun/Flight Deck

-The colours of Flight Deck matched in with the theme of Top Gun.
-The supports are grey with the track itself coloured with a much lighter shade of grey.
-The trains on Flight Deck are coloured mainly red, but also have a bit of white on the back of the seats.
-The station for Flight Deck is all grey.
+The colours of Flight Deck matched the theme of Top Gun.
+The ride's supports were grey with the track coloured a lighter shade of grey.
+The trains on Flight Deck were coloured mainly red.

-Rider requirements
+DareDeviler

-Riders may not carry loose items during the ride.
-Riders are encouraged to remove glasses and hats due to the high velocity of the ride.
-Onlookers will notice many guests riding in their bare feet as flip flops and sandals can come off very easily.
+The switch from Flight Deck to DareDeviler brought about more changes for the 2026 season.
+The F-14 model aircraft was removed from the queue, but “track refinements” and new trains were announced for the ride.

 Ride mechanics

-Flight Deck features a number of roller coaster elements including a sea serpent roll (two inversions), a sidewinder loop, and a double inline twist.
-First, the trains of Flight Deck go up to the top of the lift hill which is almost 30.5 m tall.
-Then, the trains go down the hill which does a 90-degree turn to the right on the way down, speeding at 80 km/h.
-At the bottom of the first drop, the passenger's feet are just a couple of feet away from the ground.
-The ride has many near miss effects with the ground, track and supports.
-After that, the roller coaster's train goes through a half loop, an inline roll and then another half loop, followed by an overbanking turn and a sidewinder loop.
-Next, Flight Deck's trains go through a 180-degree turn and through two barrel rolls.
+DareDeviler features a number of roller coaster elements including a sea serpent roll (two inversions), a sidewinder loop, and a double inline twist.
+Trains begin by climbing the nearly 30.5 m chain lift hill.
+Then, the trains go down the hill which does a 90-degree turn to the right on the way down, reaching a top speed of 80 km/h.
+The train then traverses a half loop, an inline roll, and another half loop, followed by a turn and a sidewinder.
+Next, DareDeviler's trains go through a 180-degree turn and two barrel rolls.
 Lastly, the trains make another 180-degree turn and head into the final brake run.